RipKDR/12-Step-Companion/apps/web/NEXTJS_16_FIX.md

 - [ ] No hydration mismatches in console
 - [ ] Authentication flow works (if configured)
 - [ ] tRPC queries execute successfully

+**Status**: ✅ All code fixes have been applied.
+This checklist is for manual verification after installation.

 ## Troubleshooting